Charles W Russo

 This course is an examination of issues of professional and ethical behavior within the criminal justice system.
 Key issues examined include professional behavior of the individual and the agency.
 Current topics such as law enforcement ethics, research ethics, and are examined.

 This course will examine the various theories and their application to criminal justice.
-Additionally this course will examine the implications of criminal acts in relation to behavior discipline, causation.
+Additionally this course will examine the implications of criminal acts in relation to behavior, discipline and causation.
 Analysis of criminal and non-criminal behavior is also addressed regarding certain causes, controls, and legal aspects of criminal behavior.
 Crime is analyzed from an interdisciplinary study of social problems and social responsibility perspectives.

 This course focuses on research methodology and design for both criminology and security studies.
 There will be an emphasis on methodology, measurements of validity and reliability, research ethics, and research writing.
 The successful student will be able to gather and develop criminal justice/security research material into analytic data that can be applied in the development of a research project.
 Students will develop the skills for applying the appropriate methods of assessing research and applying that knowledge within the research and career environments.
 This course must be taken as one of the student’s first three courses.